laminlabs/lamin-blog/docs/1000genomes.md

 df = pl.scan_parquet(valid_filepaths)
 ```

-To make it easy for the agent, let's take dataset 2, which is distributed across only 26 files, and not across 3200.
+To make it easy for the agent, let's take dataset 2, which is distributed across only 26 files, and not 3200.
-Even then we find that the agent spends many tokens and much time on navigating the files even though the prompt directly points the agent to the 26 files avoiding to spend tokens finding the filepaths (**Figure 1**).
+Even then, we find that the agent spends many tokens and much time navigating the files, even though the prompt directly points the agent to the 26 files to avoid spending tokens on finding the filepaths (**Figure 1**).

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/TiR6uHs6qULMwaYs0000.svg" width="700" style="padding: 0;"/>